Frostfire-Blazeice/WHSTechNotes/journal.md

 I played on my switch a lot.
 It was very fun.
 I played a lot of minecraft with my friends.
 I also played a lot of breath of the wild.

 Along with that, I used my Ipad a lot.
 I used it to zoom so I could play DND with my friends.
 I also used it for DNDbeyond.
 I made custom stuff on there.

+I did the google logo one, but couldnt do the survey